 Regardless of being dry at times, music ideas might be extraordinarily useful in finding inspiration.

-For example, say you’ve simply discovered about Lydian mode.
-By challenging your self to write down one thing in Lydian mode, you’ll be compelled to write down completely different music than you usually would.
+For example, say you’ve simply discovered Lydian mode.
+By challenging yourself to write down one thing in Lydian mode, you’ll be compelled to write down completely different music than you usually would.

-Your first dive into some new music theory concept might not be all that nice.
+Your first dive into some new music theory concepts might not be all that nice.
 You may hate what you write in Lydian mode.

 That being stated, you might simply uncover a brand new chord change that you just love.
 And that new chord change might present the inspirational foundation for a brand new track.